lathe/punctaffy-for-racket/README.md

 ### Single-phase macroexpansion

+(TODO: Now that we've implemented a multi-phase approach and retired the single-phase approach into notes/code-sketches/single-phase/, this readme should get a substantial rewrite, especially this section.
+It might be good to move some of this old readme content into a readme file in notes/code-sketches/single-phase/ so that we don't toss it out altogether.)

 If we don't require separate reader-like and backend-like macroexpansion steps, we can write reader-like macros only, letting them take care of the whole loop.
 Instead of returning a structure of matched brackets, they return a result that only contains the closing brackets and some code that will macroexpand the matched brackets itself.

 This is what Punctaffy currently implements.